PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Narrative Arc</h3>
 <p>Presentations are a form of storytelling; don’t ignore a few thousand years of oratory history.
 A Narrative Arc is a common trope; organizing your presentation in a similar way leverages your audience’s lifetime of story listening experience. </p>
 <h3>Negative Ignorance (Antipattern)</h3>
-<p>Never pose a question to the audience in the form of “Who here is not familiar with X?”
+<p>Never pose a question to the audience in the form of "Who here is not familiar with X?"
 People dislike admitting ignorance, especially in a circle of their peers.
 And turning it to a positive question isn’t much better.</p>
 </section>
 <section><div class='glossdiv' title='P'>
 <h2 class='title'>P</h2>